ParaMotion 7 Step method for Hypermobility (HSD/hEDS) and Neurodivergence

 If you read our last post, you understand why hypermobility symptoms appear when they do.
 The bucket, the silent baseline load, the compensation collapse.

-Your body has been compensating for years.
-Muscles working harder than they should.
-Your nervous system staying alert to maintain stability.
-Small adjustments happening constantly, outside your awareness.
+Your body has been compensating for years - your muscles have been working harder than they should, and your nervous system is always alert to maintain stability.

 First, an important reframe

-Most people begin this process wanting to go back.
-Back to who they were before symptoms appeared.
-Back to when things felt easier.
+Most people begin this process wanting to go back to who they were before symptoms appeared, when things felt easier.

 What can change is real and measurable: